-- You are currently enrolled in a higher education institution within the U.S., Puerto Rico, U.S. Virgin Islands, Guam, or on U.S. military bases overseas and you are one of the follwing:
+- You are enrolled in a higher education institution within the U.S., Puerto Rico, U.S. Virgin Islands, Guam, or on U.S. military bases overseas during the 2022-2023 academic year and you are one of the following:

 - a former recipient of the NCWIT Award for Aspirations in Computing who is currently enrolled in a higher education institution, or

 - a member of the AiC Community via the collegiate entry-point